 Dr. Patricia Reiff

-Professor Patricia H. Reiff is a Professor in the Department of Physics and Astronomy and is Director of the Rice University Space Institute in Houston.
+Professor Patricia H. Reiff is a Professor in the Department of Physics and Astronomy and was the founding Director of the Rice University Space Institute in Houston.
 Her research focuses on space plasma physics, mostly in the area of magnetospheric physics: “space weather”.
 Her research includes study of the aurora borealis, solar wind-magnetosphere coupling (including solar wind control of magnetospheric and ionospheric convection), and magnetosphere-ionosphere coupling.
-Pat is a veteran of 12 solar eclipse expeditions.
-She is also co-developer of the “Discovery Dome” planetarium system, with more than 150 installations around the world.
+Pat is a veteran of 14 total and 2 annular solar eclipse expeditions.
+She is also co-developer of the “Discovery Dome” planetarium system, with more than 300 installations around the world.
 See: http://www.discoverydome.com

 Dr. Jacques Guertin

 Since 1963, Dr. Guertin has been viewing and photographing total eclipses of the sun, having been clouded out in only 5 of 24 eclipse expeditions (20 total, 4 annular).
 More than 200 of Jacques’s high-resolution photographs of the chromosphere, prominences, and inner corona have been published in magazines such as Astronomy and Sky &Telescope.
 Jacques has also organized and led groups to difficult eclipse locations such as deep in the middle of Borneo (1988) and the Sahara (Niger, 2006), and Atka (Aleutian Island, 1990).

 Besides eclipses, Jacques has extensive experience in nature photography, and in-depth knowledge of cameras, lenses, and telescopes.
 Jacques provides suggestions on how to photograph various features of a total solar eclipse using a digital camera as well as a traditional camera using photographic film.